livingdocsIO/documentation/public/guides/images/image-services.md

   imageServiceConfig:
     host: 'https://app.resrc.it'
     quality: 75
+    scriptUrl: '//d2o08py1e264ss.cloudfront.net/assets/resrc-0.9.0.min.js'
 ```

 The `imageService` field tells Livingdocs which image service should be used.
 The `imageServiceConfig` contains the configuration for this specific image service.
 The `host` is simply where your resrc.it images are served from.
 With `resrc.it` this is normally always the same.
 The `quality` setting allows you to choose a global quality for your images.
 In the range between 75 to 100 you normally don't see a difference.
+The `scriptUrl` points to the client-side Javascript code used for the responsive behavior.
+You need to provide this.
+And don't rely on our URL ;)

 #### Server